MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 4. If you are currently using AD RMS: Perform a migration to move the keys, templates, and URLs to the cloud.
 For more information, see [Migrating from AD RMS to Azure Information Protection](migrate-from-ad-rms-to-azure-rms.md).

 5. Make sure that the protection service is activated so that you can begin to protect documents and emails.
 If a phased deployment is required, configure user onboarding controls to restrict users' ability to apply protection.
-For more information, see [Activating Azure Rights Management](./activate-service.md).
+For more information, see [Activating the protection service from Azure Information Protection](./activate-service.md).

 Optionally, consider configuring the following: